 Switzerland, with a long tradition of hosting international organizations, determines immunity based on an organization’s statutes, protocols on privileges and immunities and its headquarters agreement with the Swiss government, the foreign ministry said.
 Staff are told to bring complaints to internal grievance bodies and administrative tribunals.

 Some of the fundamental human rights treaties — such as the Universal Declaration of Human Rights, International Covenant on Civil and Political Rights and European Convention of Human Rights — also guarantee the right to a fair trial.

-The United States is the largest overall financial backer of international organizations, providing 22 percent, or $14.1 billion a year, to a sampling of 53 organizations given $63 billion a year from 2014 to 2016, according to a Brookings Institution survey this year.
+The United States is the largest overall financial backer of international organizations, providing 22 percent, or US$14.1 billion a year, to a sampling of 53 organizations given US$63 billion a year from 2014 to 2016, according to a Brookings Institution survey this year.

-Britain was second, at 12 percent, or $7.6 billion, followed by Japan, at 9 percent, or $5.4 billion, and Germany, at 7 percent, or $4.4 billion, the survey found.
+Britain was second, at 12 percent, or US$7.6 billion, followed by Japan, at 9 percent, or US$5.4 billion, and Germany, at 7 percent, or US$4.4 billion, the survey found.
 Combined, the four countries gave 50 percent of total contributions; the top 32 nations gave 95 percent.

 “In the international society, questions of accountability are taken more seriously than they were a few decades ago,” wrote Leiden University’s Niels Blokker and Nico Schrivjer in a 2015 book, “Immunity of International Organizations.”

 “It is considered to be less acceptable today,” they wrote, “if individuals suffer from the activities of international organizations and do not have adequate remedies or cannot bring claims against these organizations with some chance of success.”